How Long Can You Go Without Sleep?

 Did We Help?

-Humans may be able to go a week or two without sleep, but we start feeling the effects of sleep deprivation quickly, whether we lose a whole night’s sleep or just a few hours over several nights.
+Humans start feeling the effects of sleep deprivation quickly, whether we lose a whole night’s sleep or just a few hours over several nights.
 Sleep gives our bodies a chance to repair themselves, and most adults need between 7 to 9 hours of sleep to feel refreshed.
 If you have trouble sleeping, try improving your sleep hygiene habits, and if problems persist, speak to your doctor.

 This article is for informational purposes and should not replace advice from your doctor or other medical professional.